flamingo-run/django-cloud-tasks/docs/pubsub.md

-# Publishing & Subscribing (Google Cloud Pub/Sub)
+# Publishing & Subscribing

 Django Cloud Tasks seamlessly integrates with Google Cloud Pub/Sub, enabling you to build powerful event-driven architectures.

 You can publish messages to Pub/Sub topics when something interesting happens in your application, and define subscriber tasks that react to these messages asynchronously.

-## Publishing Messages
+## Publishing

 Messages are published to specific "topics."
 You can think of a topic as a named channel for a certain category of events (e.g., "user-signups", "order-updates").